mstocco/mariostoc.co/content/traininglog/20210328-ironman2021-22weeksout.md

 Once home, and before I put my shoes on, I took the time to do the TAC routine with some extra focus on the hip flexors.

 On the run, I picked a my simple, down to the _Selkirk Trestle_ and back route.
 I focused on breath-work for the majority of the run.
 I would not say the breath-work is completely _"natural"_ yet, but I am starting to get a feel things.
 For example, holding the bit of tension in the pelvis and letting the thoracic relax is becoming familiar.
 Getting lost in the activity may have meant that I wasn't running as easy as I should.
-My average pace for the short run was **5:37/km** and I was slow up and over the _Switch Bridge_ on the way home.
+My average pace for the short run was **5:37/km** and I was slow up and over the _Switch Bridge_ on the way home. &mdash;Overall, solid day.

-Overall, solid day.
 <!---->
 ## WEDNESDAY MAR 31 ☀️
 Sleep **2** | Fatigue **3** | Stress **4** | Soreness **3**